kyoungbinkim/legogro16/README.md

 The arkworks ecosystem consist of Rust libraries for designing and working with __zero knowledge succinct non-interactive arguments (zkSNARKs)__.
 This repository contains an implementation of the LegoGroth16, the [LegoSNARK](https://eprint.iacr.org/2019/142) variant of [Groth16](https://eprint.iacr.org/2016/260) zkSNARK proof system.
-This project started as fork of [this](https://github.com/kobigurk/legogro16) but is updated to commit to a subset of the witnesses by specifying the count, say `n`, of the witnesses to commit during CRS generation.
-By convention, it commits to the first `n` variables allocated for witnesses in the circuit.
+This project started as fork of [this](https://github.com/kobigurk/legogro16) but is updated to
+- commit to a subset of the witnesses by specifying the count, say `n`, of the witnesses to commit during CRS generation.
+  By convention, it commits to the first `n` variables allocated for witnesses in the circuit and the proof contains that commitment
-The proof contains 2 commitments, to the witness variables but with different commitment keys and randomness.
+- either contain CP_link as well or omit it but only have the proof contain the commitment.
+The proof here contains 2 commitments (one is same as above) to the witness variables but with different commitment keys and randomness.

-The zkSNARK for Linear Subspaces from appendix D is [here](src/link/snark.rs).
+The zkSNARK for Linear Subspaces from appendix D of LegoSNARK paper is [here](src/link/snark.rs).

 This library is released under the MIT License and the Apache v2 License (see [License](#license)).